Enrique Guzmán: Life and career

 He also appeared in films, such as Canta Mi Corazón in 1965.
 His hits include Spanish covers of "Put Your Head on My Shoulder", "Rolly Polly", "Bonnie Moronie" as well as the original "Dame Felicidad" ("Give Me Joy").
 During the mid-1960s Guzmán formed a motion picture company and produced some films in Ecuador.
 In the late 1960s, Guzman and his wife, Silvia Pinal, starred in a television show called Silvia y Enrique.

 In 1982, he won the 11th Mexican national selection for the OTI Festival with the song "Con y por amor", written by Mario Molina Montes and Chamín Correa, and went on to represent Mexico in the OTI Festival 1982, where they placed fourth.
 He has continued recording, including with his daughter Alejandra Guzmán, throughout the 1990s and 2000s.
 As with his ex-wife, his stepdaughter Sylvia Pasquel, and his daughter, he has his handprints embedded onto the Paseo de las Luminarias; he was inducted in 1983 for his work in the recording industry.

 Family life

 His first wife was Mexican actress Silvia Pinal.
 Singer Alejandra Guzmán and musician Luis Enrique Guzmán are their children.
 He is currently married to Rosalba Welter Portes Gil, niece of actress Linda Christian and granddaughter of former Mexican president Emilio Portes Gil.
-They have two children together, Daniela and Jorge Guzmán.
+They have two children together, Daniela Guzmán Welter and Enrique Guzmán Welter.
 Daniela has participated in theater and musicals.